dasch-swiss/dsp-api/docs/03-apis/api-v2/knora-iris.md

 of `knora-base` is called `knora-api`.

 The API version identifier indicates not only the version of the API, but also an API 'schema'.
-The Knora API v2 is available in two schemas:
+The DSP-API v2 is available in two schemas:

   - A complex schema, which is suitable both for reading and for editing data.
 The complex schema represents values primarily as complex